Registering on the eDocuments service for the first time

 If your thesis title does not display correctly, for example if it includes chemical or mathematical notation that does not display as intended, please contact us immediately at firstname.lastname@example.org with the correct information.

 The Document Viewer has a drop-down arrow on the right-hand side of the title bar, and this will allow you to change focus between documents.
-In order they display: certificate, degree confirmation letter, diploma supplement letter, transcript (or letter for research students who do not have a transcript.
+The documents are: certificate, degree confirmation letter, diploma supplement letter, transcript (or letter for research students who do not have a transcript.
 This letter displays as Transcript on the Connection screen to indicate its equivalent status).
+They may not display in this order.

 How do I print or save my document?

-The hamburger (three line) menu on the Document Viewer will allow you to Print and Save the file.
+The Settings (cog) menu on the Document Viewer will allow you to Print and Save the file.
 Please note that you will only be able to print from the Document Viewer when logged in.
 You will not be able to print from a saved file, or upload it to any portal that will re-save it as part of the process e.g. application software, as the encryption that keeps the file safe will block it from being re-saved.
-To share it with other institutions please use the Connection feature.
+To share your documents with other institutions please use the Connection feature.

-Please make a connection with Oxford-eDocs@lsac.org ONLY - do not use any other email address - using your LSAC ID in the Name field, and share the required documents by ticking the boxes on the next screen.
-This is a new email address (January 2023) and replaces any previous instructions from LSAC or the eDocuments service.
+To share with LSAC please make a connection with Oxford-eDocs@lsac.org ONLY - do not use any other email address - using your LSAC ID in the Name field, and share the required documents by ticking the boxes on the next screen.

 We are being asked to pay for this connection but believe we should not need to.
 What should we do?